Frequently Asked Questions

 Consequences for combustion with heat recovery.

-The consequences for the end-of-life calculations on “combustion with heat recovery” is that the end-of-life scores for wood and biobased products become negative.
+The consequences of “biogenic CO2 is not counted in LCA” for the end-of-life calculations on “combustion with heat recovery” is that the end-of-life scores for wood and biobased products become negative.
 See FAQ 2.4.
-This is the basic idea of “avoided fossil fuels”: at the end-of-life heat is recycled with a positive effect (a ‘credit’) on the environment (compared to doing nothing).
+This is the basic idea of “avoided fossil fuels”: at the end-of-life heat is recycled with a positive effect (a ‘credit’) on the environment (compared to doing nothing), and is in line with ISO14044 section 4.3.3.1.

 The basic approach of ISO 14044